Γ-Hydroxybutyric acid: Overdose

 Overdose of GHB can sometimes be difficult to treat because of its multiple effects on the body.
 GHB tends to cause rapid unconsciousness at doses above 3500 mg, with single doses over 7000 mg often causing life-threatening respiratory depression, and higher doses still inducing bradycardia and cardiac arrest.
 Other side-effects include convulsions (especially when combined with stimulants), and nausea/vomiting (especially when combined with alcohol).

-The greatest life threat due to GHB overdose (with or without other substances) is respiratory arrest.
+The greatest threat to life due to GHB overdose (with or without other substances) is respiratory arrest.
 Other relatively common causes of death due to GHB ingestion include aspiration of vomitus, positional asphyxia, and trauma sustained while intoxicated (e.g., motor vehicle accidents while driving under the influence of GHB).
 The risk of aspiration pneumonia and positional asphyxia risk can be reduced by laying the patient down in the recovery position.
 People are most likely to vomit as they become unconscious, and as they wake up.
 It is important to keep the victim awake and moving; the victim must not be left alone due to the risk of death through vomiting.
 Frequently the victim will be in a good mood but this does not mean the victim is not in danger.
 GHB overdose is a medical emergency and immediate assessment in an emergency department is needed.

 Convulsions from GHB can be treated with the benzodiazepines diazepam or lorazepam.
 Even though these benzodiazepines are also CNS depressants, they primarily modulate GABAA receptors whereas GHB is primarily a GABAB receptor agonist, and so do not worsen CNS depression as much as might be expected.

 Because of the faster and more complete absorption of GBL relative to GHB, its dose-response curve is steeper, and overdoses of GBL tend to be more dangerous and problematic than overdoses involving only GHB or 1,4-B. Any GHB/GBL overdose is a medical emergency and should be cared for by appropriately trained personnel.

-A newer synthetic drug SCH-50911, which acts as a selective GABAB antagonist, quickly reverses GHB overdose in mice.
+A newer synthetic drug, SCH-50911, which acts as a selective GABAB antagonist, quickly reverses GHB overdose in mice.
 However, this treatment has yet to be tried in humans, and it is unlikely that it will be researched for this purpose in humans due to the illegal nature of clinical trials of GHB and the lack of medical indemnity coverage inherent in using an untested treatment for a life-threatening overdose.